layka-pacheco-classes/quick-intro-do-git-github/README.md

 ### Using _Markdown_ on GitHub

 _GitHub_ uses a super simple language called Markdown.
-If you are not familiarised with it, you can have a good idea of how it works [here](https://guides.github.com/features/mastering-markdown/).
+If you are not familiar with it, you can have a good idea of how it works [here](https://guides.github.com/features/mastering-markdown/).
 To learn more about using _GitHub_’s flavor of markdown, please read ["Basic Writing and Formatting Syntax"](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

 ### Forks